Restoration, Waterproofing & Dry Rot Repair in San Francisco — RS Professional Painting

 Finish paint

-Two-coat 100% acrylic finish across restored and existing surfaces.
-Color-matched to the rest of the home where needed.
+Two-coat 100% acrylic finish from premium Benjamin Moore or Sherwin-Williams lines, color-matched to the rest of the building where needed.

 Walkthrough & warranty

-Full punch list, photographs of completed restoration work, written warranty on both restoration and paint.
+Full punch list, photographs of completed restoration and waterproofing work, written warranty on the whole job.

 Materials